 Inspired by the 40th anniversary of Canberra's Aboriginal Tent Embassy in 2012, the local Yaggara people set up the Brisbane Sovereign Embassy, as it is formally known, on 13 March 2012 at Musgrave Park, and held its official opening ceremony on March 24.
 The Embassy was set up to recognise the Aboriginal community as tribes, to protect Aboriginal people’s rights to sovereignty possession and occupation of the lands.

-There is a growing number of embassies in place in Australia , set up mostly in protest and to support Aboriginal self-determination.
-They include
+It was soon followed by a number of embassies that year, set up mostly in protest and to support Aboriginal self-determination.
+They included

 - Cowra, NSW (Wiradjuri, launched 27 May 2012)